Piyushraj2002/DSA_JAVA/README.md

-# DSA_JAVA
+# Switching from c++ to Java

+Welcome to **DSA_JAVA**! 👋

-This repository contains my Java-based Data Structures and Algorithms solutions from LeetCode, coding platforms, and personal learning.
-It serves as a record of my progress and continuous improvement in problem-solving.
+This repository contains my solutions to **Data Structures and Algorithms (DSA)** problems implemented in **Java**.
+It includes problems solved on **LeetCode** and other coding platforms, along with concepts and implementations I learn throughout my programming journey.

+## 📌 What's Inside?
+- 🧩 LeetCode Solutions
+- 📚 Data Structures Implementations
+- ⚡ Algorithm Practice
+- 🎯 Interview Preparation
+- 📝 Well-structured Java Code

+> Consistency over perfection — one problem at a time.